open-telemetry/opentelemetry.io/content/en/docs/concepts/glossary.md

 Captures information about the entity producing telemetry as [`Attributes`](#attribute).
 For example, a process producing telemetry that is running in a container on Kubernetes has a process name, a pod name, a namespace, and possibly a deployment name.
-All four of these attributes can be included in the `Resource`.
+All these attributes can be included in the `Resource`.

 ### **REST**